HB 752 - AS AMENDED BY THE SENATE

 III.
 The department shall provide information on its website about how the request student or personnel records from the closed charter school.

-IV.
-Upon the request of an individual concerned, the department shall furnish a certified copy of the individual’s record.
+V. The department, upon request of the individual concerned and receipt of required fees, shall furnish a certified copy of the individual's record.

-V. The state board of education shall adopt rules under RSA 541-A concerning the preserving of the records, and furnishing copies including any fees.
+VII.
+The state board of education may adopt rules under RSA 541-A concerning the preserving of the records, and furnishing copies, including fees.

 Date | Body | Type |